MrYsLab/python_banyan/README.md

  different
  versions of Python, and in fact, you can even add modules written in other computer languages.

- In addition, the modules may be run on a single computer, or may be distributed across muiltiple computers running differnent operating systems, without having to change a single line of code.
+ In addition, the modules may be run on a single computer, or may be distributed across multiple computers running different operating systems, without having to change a single line of code.

 ## *A Little More Detail*
 The Python Banyan Framework consists of a single, simple base class.
 All Banyan compatible components inherit from